Posts: 2024/23 2022/21 2020/19

 Burning IKEA Truck, Digital illustration-2024

-To this day, artist Ed Ruscha's various Standard Gas Station paintings still resonate - classic Pop Art that easily earned it's relevant and lasting art power.
+Ed Ruscha's various Standard Gas Station series that still resonate - classic Pop Art that easily earned it's contemporary fine art continued relevancy.
 The iconic IKEA warehouses seemed to be a natural fit to spoof and pay homage.
-I loved all Ruscha's various renditions of his iconic Standard Series but Burning Gas Station, 1965 stands alone for it's originality, humor, artistic execution and perhaps a subtle statement that's seemingly becomes more relevant over time.
+I loved all Ruscha's various renditions of his iconic Standard Series and Burning Gas Station, 1965 stands alone for it's originality, humor, artistic execution and perhaps a subtle statement that's seemingly becomes more relevant over time.

 February 4, 2024